Looking Closely at the Growth Curve for GitLab Inc. (GTLB)

-GitLab Inc. (NASDAQ:GTLB) went down by -3.10% from its latest closing price compared to the recent 1-year high of $80.84.
-The company’s stock price has collected -3.14% of loss in the last five trading sessions.
+GitLab Inc. (NASDAQ:GTLB) went up by 5.92% from its latest closing price compared to the recent 1-year high of $80.84.
+The company’s stock price has collected 2.07% of gains in the last five trading sessions.
 Barron’s reported on 06/07/22 that GitLab Beats Earnings Estimates.
 Analysts Praise Its Continued Strong Performance.

 Is It Worth Investing in GitLab Inc. (NASDAQ :GTLB) Right Now?